virtual-labs/exp-freedom-system-forced-vibration-nitk/experiment/aim.md

-To understand the behavior of 2DOF system with rotating unbalance under forced vibration
+To understand the behaviour of 2DOF system with rotating unbalanace under forced vibration